 Sleep studies are an effective way for specialists to get valuable insight into a person’s sleep patterns and diagnose the cause of a sleep disorder.
 While some sleep studies can be conducted at home, the majority of patients are asked to stay overnight.
 ECHN’s Sleep Disorder Center provides private, home-like rooms for each patient that will provide comfort throughout the study.

-Are you wondering if you may have a sleep disorder?
-Complete the Epworth Sleepiness Scale Questionnaire to help you decide whether or not you should seek help for a sleep problem.
+If you wonder whether or not you may have a sleep disorder, the Epworth Sleepiness Scalle Questionnaire may help you decide if you should seek help for a sleep disorder.